gormrgryn/mention-bot/README.md

 ## Commands

-1. /add <username> - add user to the call list
+1. /add usernam> - add user to the call list
-2. /rm <username or first name> - remove user from the call list
+2. /rm username or first name - remove user from the call list
-3. /all <message> - send a message and mention all the members of the call list
+3. /all message - send a message and mention all the members of the call list

 <!-- CONTACT -->
 ## Contact